-[An aside: the writer of the most explicit and specific advice that I've drawn from the original discussion lives in the southern California region, closer to Hollywood than to San Diego.
-My assumption is that Mt.
-Wilson -- usually obscenely light-polluted -- is probably not what he uses.
-My guess is that it's more likely to be Mt.
-Pinos; and from my personal experiences at that site at night I would not class the spot where we did our 1989/90 Horsehead tests as at all inferior, in any way--and maybe a bit darker.
+An aside: the writer of the most explicit and specific advice that I've drawn from the original discussion lives in the southern California region around Los Angeles, and uses Mt.
+Pinos for astronomical observing; his business is the sales of eyepieces and other telescope accessories.
+My personal experiences at that site at night convinced me that the spot where my team did our 1989/90 Horsehead tests was not at all inferior, in any way--and maybe a bit darker.
 Nor would I personally call Mt.
 Pinos generally a truly world class dark sky site; that it's still useful at all is due to the altitude.
 I quote from the 'official' astronomers' website of Mt.
 Pinos: "Its high altitude, 8300 ft.
 (2500 meters), puts the site above most of the worst clouds and pollution making for a naked-eye limit (for me at least) of about 6.0 depending on the humidity and other factors, but the transparency has noticeably degraded over the past few years due to new housing developments just to the southeast." -- click here for more information; spelling corrections added here on this present page copy by me, srw.
-I might add that it is rare that at my site, in the Santa Cruz mountains south of San Jose, the NELM is very frequently 6.0 or far better, so despite the proximity to Santa Cruz, San Jose, Gilroy, and Morgan Hill streetlights, it's a darker sky site than Mt.
+I might add that it is typical that at my site, in the Santa Cruz mountains south of San Jose, the zenith NELM is very frequently 6.0 or far better, even exceeding 7th, so despite the proximity to Santa Cruz, San Jose, Gilroy, and Morgan Hill streetlights, it's a darker sky site than Mt.
 Pinos.
 This very long Astro-Mart forum thread, started as the query 'Imaging: What's the Point?' but largely containing complaints about the heavy stray lights and instrusions at Mt.
 Pinos, would certainly explain WHY somebody using that site thinks that the Horsehead is particularly difficult, and can't be seen in 8" aperture scopes!

 • Oh, my: a friend has one of those Zeiss orthos, but I don't think I can borrow it.
 I guess the circumstances are all against me: I don't have the right scope, eyepiece, or site; and I misjudged what the thing will look like.
 Well: thanks for the reality check.